-Our elected officials and administration consider many factors when setting the School District's 2022-2023 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2023-2024 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The 2022-2023 budget was adopted in June 2022 based on an estimate of students who will enroll in September 2022.
-Approximately 79.3 percent of total General Fund revenue is from the foundation allowance.
+The 2023-2024 budget was adopted in June 2023 based on an estimate of students who will enroll in September 2023.
+The vast majority of General Fund revenue is from the foundation allowance.
 Under state law, the School District cannot access additional property tax revenue for general operations.
-At this time, it is difficult to know if the estimates used in creating the 2022-2023 budget will be close to the actual enrollment figures.
+At this time, it is difficult to know if the estimates used in creating the 2023-2024 budget will be close to the actual enrollment figures.

 Since the School District's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to the School District.
-The School District's 2022-2023 budget was developed utilizing a \$435 per pupil increase to the foundation allowance, bringing the per pupil funding amount to \$9,135.
-The 2022-2023 budget also reincorporated the local property taxes and enhancement millage funds of \$20.3 million that were previously transferred to support the Student Intervention Program in 2021-2022.
-Various federal funding supplements through the Elementary and Secondary School Emergency Relief Fund of the American Rescue Plan (ARP) Act of 2021 that were recognized in 2021-2022 will not be received in 2022-2023.
+The state school aid budget for the upcoming school year has extended the investments in per pupil funding while addressing more equitable categorical funds.
+The school aid budget was not approved until July 2023, and the School District must have its 2023-2024 budget approved prior to the end of June 2023.
+Utilizing the best information available at the time, the School District's 2023-2024 budget was developed with assumptions of a \$458 per pupil increase to the foundation allowance, bringing the per pupil funding amount to \$9,608, which is now known to be accurate.